jssql1234/docs-sqlacc/docs/usage/inquiry.md

 :::info
     1. The Balance b/d is Total of all Payment Method as at From Date Selected -1.
-    2. Example above is as as 05 Feb 2016 in GL Ledger
+    2. Example above is as at 05 Feb 2016 in GL Ledger
 :::

 ![cash-flow-forecast](../../static/img/usage/inquiry/cash-flow-forecast.jpg)